C

 crepitation (noun)

 A crackling or rattling sound.
-(OD)
+(NOA)

 crepuscular (adjective)